Menu

 ITINERARY:

-• PRIOR: Multi-pitch ice climbing training January 2025 and glacier travel and rescue training on Mt.
-Shasta Hotlum Left Ice Gully May 2025, exact dates TBD.
+• PRIOR: Multi-pitch ice climbing training and glacier travel and rescue training prior, exact dates TBD.
 We will arrange gear and logistics online and on a conference call TBD, will communicate with registrants.

-• DAY 1 - Monday, July 28th: Meet at the trailhead and finalize logistics.
-Hike approx. 13 miles to Berg Lake campsites, or further to camp at the foot of the Robson Glacier.
+• DAY 3 - Monday, July 27th: Hike approx. 13 miles to Berg Lake campsites, or further to camp at the foot of the Robson Glacier.

-• DAY 3 - DAY 5, Wednesday, July 30th - Friday, August 1st: 3 days to rest, acclimate, climb and descend the Kain Face to the summit of Robson, weather being agreeable.
+• DAY 5 - DAY 12, Wednesday, July 29th - Wednesday, August 5th: One week to rest, acclimate, climb and descend the Kain Face to the summit.
 Exact itinerary depends upon conditions, weather, and our team.
 Other routes we can climb from the same base camp are the Ice Arete (AD, 5.4) on Resplendent and the SE Ridge (PD+) on The Helmet.

 IMPORTANT INFORMATION: